-NSC's Centre Storage system is a large disk storage system that is connected to all our academic compute systems (Triolith, Kappa and Matter).
+NSC's Centre Storage system is a large disk storage system that is connected to our academic compute systems (Triolith and Gamma).

-All user and project data on Triolith, Kappa and Matter is stored on Centre Storage.
-It also replaces the "Vagn" system.
+All user and project data on Triolith and Gamma is stored on Centre Storage.
+It has also replaced the "Vagn" system.

 Previously, we have sometimes referred to the Vagn replacement ("Vagn2", "DCS") and the Centre Storage replacement as two separate systems.
 In the end, it was decided to procure a single large storage system to serve both user communities.

 Storage will be allocated to each project based on their needs, and the available space, regardless of project type.
 The process for applying for storage space will differ somewhat depending on how much space you ask for (see below).

 Most of this space is available for project storage for new and existing projects.
 However, due to the need to save some space for future projects, not all space will be allocated at any given time.

 A small part (3-4%) of the space will be used for home directories and software installations, and some will be used for "snapshots" (enables users to restore deleted files for a limited time on all file systems).